dmbarbour/glas/docs/GlasImpl.md

 Waiting on thunks needs attention.
 In context of transactions, especially, a wait may be interrupted because we decide to backtrack.
 This requires some robust way to represent waits that can be canceled.
 Tying back directly to the host is probably a bad idea.
 An intermediate heap object that we can GC might work, at the cost of adding an allocation for every thunk wait.

+## Note on callbacks

+Use `pthread_cleanup` to properly handle when a callback closes an OS thread, especially for callbacks into user code.

 ## Garbage Collection